 - David Qualey, “Jesu, Joy of Man’s Desiring” – from A Winter’s Solstice

 - Liz Story, “Pavane” – from A Winter’s Solstice III

 The music of Windham Hill and its artists is sometimes derided as “new age”—meaning a kind of feel good, acoustic, folksy muzak.
-As one reviewer put it, it’s “pallid, self-absorbed and antiseptic.”
+As one reviewer put it, “pallid, self-absorbed and antiseptic.”
 Others have described it as the aural equivalent of a warm bath.
 Well, I don’t know about you, but there are times when there’s nothing I want more than a warm bath, so even to the extent that this is a valid description of the music, it doesn’t mean it is completely lacking in appeal.
 After a hard, cold day, a warm bath can be extraordinarily pleasant.

 After Thanksgiving and continuing up through Christmas, I’ll be posting regular “Songs of the Season”—my favorite tracks and tunes for the holidays, from these and other albums—as well as clips from favorite holiday movies and TV shows.
 After the holidays, we will return you to your regularly scheduled programming…

 - Windham Hill Records – Wikipedia, the free encyclopedia

 - December (George Winston album) – Wikipedia, the free encyclopedia